 Bob Weitzel – philosopher, editor, an involved American living in the Netherlands

 After his studies at the University of Wisconsin – Madison (Political Science) and at the Roosevelt University of Chicago, USA (MA Philosophy) he became a PhD candidate at the Catholic University of America, Washington D.C.
 He decided to move to the Netherlands and was a guest lecturer on American Philosophy in Groningen.
-Later he had a job as an assistant director at the Center for Safety and Security Europe (CSCE, 1980s), monitoring the Helsinki Accord, involving all of Europe, the USA and Canada.
+Later he had a job as an assistant director at the Center for Security and Cooperation in Europe (CSCE, 1980s), monitoring the Helsinki Accord, involving all of Europe, the USA and Canada.

 He missed a publication for expats, so he set up his own in 1986: Dutch News Digest.
 He wanted his subscribers to have more access to information about everything that was happening in the Netherlands and wrote about current affairs six days a week.